ItaiHammer/Video-Generator/config/FORDEVS.md

 7.  nltk - The Natural Language Toolkit

 Install Command
-`pip install python-dotenv praw pyttsx3 gTTS moviepy nltk g4f[all]`
+`pip install python-dotenv elevenlabs praw pyttsx3 gTTS moviepy nltk g4f[all]`

 When running, make sure the load_env has or does't have "utf-16" for the program to work in all instances!